 What is organic cotton?

-From seed preparation to product manufacturing, organic cotton is handled very differently from conventional cotton.
-Unlike conventional cotton, organic cotton means:
+Right from seed preparation through to product manufacturing, organic cotton is handled very differently to its conventional alternative.
+With Organic cotton:

 - Seeds are not genetically modified, and are not treated with fungicides or insecticides;